jasonumiker-sysdig/sysdig-fargate-cdk-example/README.md

 This will return the content of the /etc/shadow file.

+NOTE: If you flip the sysdig_etc_shadow_healthcheck option in cdk.json then we change the ALB healthcheck to do this every 5 minutes automatically for you.

 ### Writing a file

 You can write to a file using the URL and POSTing the content.